tbilyn/tbilyn.github.io/electronics/diodes.md

 ### Photodiodes
 Photodiodes are specially constructed diodes, which capture energy from photons of light (see Physics, quantum) to generate electrical current.
 Kind of operating as an anti-LED

+## Application
+### Flywheel diode
+Is placed in parallel with inductive load in order to protect the circuit from self generated back-emf.

 ###### References

 https://learn.sparkfun.com/tutorials/diodes/all